raiden-network/raiden/docs/Rest-Api.rst

 Initiating a Transfer
 ---------------------

-You can create a new transfer by making a ``POST`` to the following endpoint along with a json payload containing the transfer details such as amount and identifier.
+You can create a new transfer by making a ``POST`` request to the following endpoint along with a json payload containing the transfer details such as amount and identifier.
 Identifier is optional.

 ``POST /api/<version>/transfers/<token_address>/<target_address>``

 The request will only return once the transfer either succeeded or failed.
-A transfer can fail due to a lock's expiration.
+A transfer can fail due to the expiration of a lock.

 Example Request
 ^^^^^^^^^^^^^^^